The Complete 52 Week Event Communication Plan

 If it’s a consumer event, you can tell people who is coming from their friendship group.

 The week before your event, and possibly as close as the day before, will see you send out a ‘Final call to register’ and galvanise any last-minute bookers to buy now!

 Day of event (week 52)

-While there’s a million and one things you can add to your onsite event communication plan, I would focus on 3 in particular:
+While there are a million and one things you can add to your onsite event communication plan, I would focus on 3 in particular:

 Key timings so everyone knows what’s going on and where they need to be.
 This is particularly important if you’re running multiple tracks or have more than one stage.

 Attendee conversation amplification is a great way to keep your finger on the pulse and share the best communications happening amongst your attendees.

 Event highlights are your curated parts of the event that you want to make sure everyone sees, whether they’re at the event or not, so your attendees don’t miss out and non-attendees start to get a real sense of FOMO.

 Once your event has finished, you can scroll back to the top of this post and start again!

 Yep, the life of a successful event organiser isn’t easy…but it can be hugely rewarding and being a leading figure in your community thanks to your strong communication will pay off big time over the long term.